Broseghini/Broseghini/README.md

 </div>

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming JS, CSS, React and getting experience for the market.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on in my teaching in being able to learn diversify my programming languages.